vmware/vcd-api-tools/README.md

       One or more packages to scan for schema classes.
 ```

-There is also a Maven plugin available at `vcd-bindings-maven-plugin` to facilitate Typescript generation as part of a Maven project lifecycle.
+There is also a Maven plugin available at `vcd-bindings-maven-plugin` to facilitate Typescript and Python generation as part of a Maven project lifecycle.
 Typescript can be generated for specific packages by adding the following plugin to an existing POM file:
 ```xml
 <build>
     <plugins>